ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 # Strategic Selection of a Technology Project Portfolio as a Multi-Dimensional Knapsack Problem with Structured Balance Penalties

-This repository provides a reproducible implementation of the optimization framework presented in the corresponding research papers, including the full journal version and a preliminary conference version.
+This repository provides a reproducible implementation of the optimization framework presented in the associated research papers, including the full journal version and a preliminary conference version.
 ---

 ## Overview